suixinsuo/olympus-protocol/docs/productList.md

 This documentation is to describe component Product List.

-Product List provides a list of available derivatives that has been published into it, allowing the derivatives owner to keep track of his own products and making them available to other people.
+Product List provides a list of available derivatives that has been published into it, allowing the derivative owners to keep track of their own products. and making them available to other people.

 ### Interface